 No matter how genuine the piece of papyrus or precious stone looks, if it’s in a marketplace it probably won’t be the real deal.
 Those wanting to invest in a souvenir of higher quality should find an established dealer or retailer.
 Ask your guide on your Egypt tour for suggestions or directions to the nearest reliable trader.
 If you are lucky, you still might be able to haggle for a cheaper price.

-When it comes to gold, many jewelers will insist that that their pieces are 18ct – make sure to confirm, as they can sometimes only be 9ct.
+When it comes to gold, many jewellers will insist that their pieces are 18ct – make sure to confirm, as they can sometimes only be 9ct.

 Get into the spirit of things